 the registered facility and associated resource that will satisfy the capacity obligation; or

-the zonal location of demand response resources and/or contributors for which they are willing to submit offers.
+the zonal location of demand response resources and/or demand response contributors for which they are willing to submit offers.
 Participants may choose from the ten electrical zones to submit capacity auction offers.
 The IESO shall publish zonal constraints in the pre-auction reports, as explained in Section 3.1 of this manual.

 For capacity import resources: